 Kesa House, 55 Keong Saik Road, Singapore 089158

 The Working Capitol

 It’s difficult to miss The Working Capitol — this massive facility is sprawled across five shop houses and occupies an old 1920’s biscuit factory.
 Adopting a minimalistic approach for their interior design scheme, they’ll provide co-working spaces, event spaces, private offices, a café and five other eateries.
 Talk about killing multiple birds with one stone.

 Trust the Japanese to know a thing or two about beauty fixes.
-This specialist salon from the Land of the Rising Sun that has been drawing a loyal crowd with its impressive range of services that includes colouring, curling, straightening, and even eye lash extensions (which is available separately at KJ Studio up on the second floor; call 6221 6209 to book an appointment).
+This specialist salon from the Land of the Rising Sun that has been drawing a loyal crowd with its impressive range of services that includes colouring, curling, straightening, and even eye lash extensions (which is available separately at KJ Studio up on the second floor).

 Consisting of five conservation shop-houses built in 1929, this cool boutique accommodation features 32 individually designed rooms decked in a mix of classic designer and retro vintage furniture.
 There are no two rooms are alike in this hotel, with everything from furnishing and beds right down to the clear glass bathrooms being unique.
 1929 also offers 2 specially designed suites with outdoor baths set in tropical roof gardens that overlook the bright lights and bustling streets of charming Chinatown.
 Unique, hip and comfortable, rooms are stylish yet affordable.

 Hotel 1929, 50 Keong Saik Road, Singapore 089154

 When you’re done walking around the area, pop by this spa for a good massage.
 Bodylite offers a range of spa treatments including a 30-minute back and shoulder massage, as well as foot reflexology for those aching soles.
 Pamper yourself with an hour of Wellbeing Body Massage and feel rejuvenated after.